Introduction: Our North Star

 Thank the merchant for getting in touch.
 If s/he has used our software for longer than a few months or uses several of our software products, thank him or her for being a great customer.

-Clearly and directly answer any explicit or implied questions; our goal is a resolution for every conversation, even if that means the solution is not our app or plugin.
+Clearly and directly address any explicit or implied questions; our goal is a resolution for every conversation, even if that means the solution is not our app or plugin.
+While you don't have to answer every question in a single email, you should acknowledge all questions and ensure the merchant feels heard.

 Close with a question - "Can I help out with any other questions?" - to welcome other questions, and with a fond farewell: "Cheers!", "Thanks again :)", "Have a great weekend,".